 We have collected a range of frequently asked questions related to different aspects in PhD education at the University of Stavanger.
 For more comprehensive information, please visit the Guide for PhD education at UiS.

-No, UiS does not accept PhD candidates that are self-funded or don’t have any funding at all.
+No, UiS does not accept PhD candidates that are self-funded or lack funding.

-The PhD candidates’ rights and duties are stipulated in different laws, rules and regulations on both institutional and national level, first of all the PhD regulations at UiS.
-The Norwegian Association of Researchers (Forskerforbundet) has issued a useful handbook on this topic.
-Another crucial document is the “Agreement on Admission to the PhD programme” which has to be signed before the PhD candidate starts his or her training.
+The PhD candidates’ rights and duties are set out in the Regulations for the PhD degree at the University of Stavanger.
+Furthermore, The Norwegian Association of Researchers (Forskerforbundet) has issued a useful handbook (pdf) on this topic.
+Another crucial document is the “Agreement on Admission to the PhD programme” which must be signed before the PhD candidate starts his or her training.

 If you are experiencing these problems, you should first try to discuss it with someone you know and trust, and see if it is possible to do something with your work situation that can decrease the stressors.
 If this does not help, you should contact the Occupational Health Service at UiS (for PhD candidates wo are employed at the university) or at the place you work.